adildsw/ISI-Air/README.md

 ```

 ## Attribution
-The dataset browser uses a Numpy JS read/write script created by [Lingdong Huang](https://gist.github.com/LingDong-/b24f172ba0888976143463a8801e2040).
+The dataset browser uses a Numpy JS read/write script by [Lingdong Huang](https://gist.github.com/LingDong-/b24f172ba0888976143463a8801e2040).

-The icons used in the browser are PD/MIT licensed and sourced from [SVGRepo](https://www.svgrepo.com/).
+The icons used in the dataset browser are PD/MIT licensed and sourced from [SVGRepo](https://www.svgrepo.com/).